I. Identity and contact details of the data controller

 • Date and time of access

-• Web pages from which the user’s system accesses our website
+• Websites from which the user’s system accesses our website

-• Web pages that are accessed by the user’s system via our website
+• Websites that are accessed by the user’s system via our website

 The website server is geographically located in Germany.

-We use various service providers to deliver the service we offer through the website.
+We use various service providers to provide the services we offer on the website.

 1. Scope of the processing of personal data

-We use Google Analytics, a web analysis service provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (hereinafter: Google Analytics / Google).
+We use Google Analytics, a web analytics service provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (hereinafter referred to as Google Analytics / Google).

 • First visit to the website